 This DIY carpet deodorizer REALLY WORKS!
 You don’t need to buy anything with chemicals – this carpet freshener uses just two ingredients.
 Great for homes with children and pets.

 We have a brand new home and brand new carpet – yet we still use carpet deodorizer.
 Why?
 Because we have two pets.
 Pets that love to go outside.

 And while we wash them regularly, it rains here a lot in the Pacific Northwest, and that sometimes causes a doggy smell to occur.
 When we get pet odors in the carpet fibers, we bust out the homemade carpet freshener.

 I’ve found that vacuuming alone doesn’t always work, even with a fabulous vacuum that cleans well.
 Sometimes you need a little something extra to battle those odors!

 All Natural Carpet Freshener

 I decided it was time to make my own DIY carpet deodorizer with natural ingredients.
-I totally support having a house that smells good and not like wet dog, but I needed something that didn’t give me a headache.
+I totally support having a carpet and room that smells good and not like wet dog, but I needed something that didn’t give me a headache.

 This was the happy medium.
 Not only that, but I got my baking soda (the main ingredient!) at Costco for just under $7 for a 13.5 pound bag.
 Score!